edgarsanchez/GiraffeSamples/README.md

 In the future we will adding other examples, some ideas:
 1. CRUD services with MongoDB
 2. CRUD services with Entity Framework
-3. Using OAuth tokens for call
+3. Using OAuth tokens for call authorization

 Suggestions and comments most welcomed!